Menu

 Personal Interests:

-Cameron and his project partner Chelsea Sole were awarded the SFPE UC Undergraduate Award for Fire Engineering Project and UC CNRE First Prize for Final Year Project for their honours project "Investigating movement through smoke in virtual reality".
-In 2023 they presented their work at the 14th International Symposium on Fire Safety Science in Japan and the revised article was published in the Fire Safety Journal.
+After earning a BE(Hons) in Civil Engineering from UC in 2022, Cameron chose to stay at UC to begin his PhD under the supervision of Associate Professor Mehdi Keyvan-Ekbatani.
+Cameron and his project partner, Chelsea Sole, were awarded the SFPE UC Undergraduate Award for Fire Engineering Project and UC CNRE First Prize for Final Year Project for their honours project "Investigating movement through smoke in virtual reality".
+In 2022, Cameron was awarded the New Zealand Automobile Association Prize in Traffic Engineering, and in 2024, he was awarded the Transportation Group Tertiary Study Grant.

 Publications: